Kiffhost/exalted-scripture-understanding/Items/Mortal Weapons & Armour/Mortal Weapons/Flame Piece.md

 aliases:
   - flame pieces
 ---
-A flame piece is a small [[firewand]], made for one-handed use.
+A flame piece is a small [[Firewand]], made for one-handed use.
 Most are wielded by elite Southern cavalry.
 Like larger [[Firewand|firewands]], this weapon uses firedust or specialized alchemical reagents as ammunition.
 See the entry for [[Firewand|firewands]] for further information.